shipsaas/dev-flag/README.md

 ### Problems

-IRL projects, definitely there would be PRs that contains a lot of changes (thousands of lines, 50+ files).
+IRL projects, it is inevitable for PRs that contains a lot of changes (thousands of lines, 50+ files).

 For those PRs, even you have 10 people to review, they still won't cover everything 100%.
 Simply because it is too much.

 Everybody loves small PRs and that is the undeniable fact.
 But how can we achieve it?